Adelle Blackett: “Racial Capitalism’s Challenge to International Labor Law: Addressing Prison Labor in the U.S.”

 Bedour Alagraa is Assistant Professor of Political and Social Thought in the Department of African and African Diaspora Studies at the University of Texas at Austin.
 She is interested in Black Political Thought, especially Caribbean political thought, African anti-colonial thought, and Black Marxism(s).
 Her book manuscript is entitled The Interminable Catastrophe: Fatal Liberalisms, Plantation Logics, and Black Political Life in the Wake of Disaster, and charts a conceptual history of catastrophe as a political category/concept (rather than Event), via its inauguration in early modern natural science and empiricist debates, and subsequent crystallization as a concept on the plantation.
 Alagraa received her PhD from the department of Africana Studies at Brown University, her BA in Political Science from the University of Toronto, and her Masters in Race, Ethnicity, and Post-Colonial Studies from the London School of Economics.

-- Bedour Alagraa Assistant Professor of African and African Diaspora Studies, University of Texas at Austin
+- Bedour Alagraa Assistant Professor of African and African Diaspora Studies

 Office of the Vice President for Research